-This program hasn't been modified in almost a decade but is still downloaded regularly, so I have left it here for future generations of monochrome adverse administrators.
+Note: This page is archived.
+The program hasn’t been modified in fifteen years but is still downloaded regularly, so I have left it here for future generations of monochrome adverse administrators.

 This program was written to make it easy to generate MOTD files that contain bold and underline formatting along with the 8 colours you can use.

-Currently the program allows you to output as raw ASCII (control characters saved as ASCII 027) or as the characters `027 (this is suitable for pasting into the editor joe, which I used before I discovered vim).
+Currently the program allows you to output as raw ASCII (control characters saved as ASCII 027) or as the characters `027 (this is suitable for pasting into the editor joe, which I used in the dark days before I discovered vim).

-There is a subtle irony that it is a Windows program to create MOTD files for Unix/Linux servers however it was written when I was remotely administering Linux machines and had no access to them as a desktop development environment 🙂
+There is a subtle irony that it is a Windows program to create MOTD files for Unix/Linux servers.
+This is not lost on me.

 - Download the full setup package - which includes all necessary dependencies.